monolayer/monorepo/docs/guide/introduction/what-is-monolayer.md

 <br>

-Here's a taste of how you define database schemas with `monolayer`:
+Here's a taste of how you define database schemas with `monolayer-pg`:

 ```ts
 const users = table({